makerdao/governance-manual/parameter-index/core/param-global-liquidation-limit.md

 ## Considerations

 The Liquidations 2.0 system allows the Global Liquidation Limit to be set at a higher level than Liquidations 1.2 because the Dutch Auction format allows for instant settlement, enabling the use of Flash Loans by Maker Keepers.
-However, because auctions can have near-instant settlement, the Global Liquidiation Limit no longer acts as a rate-limit on auctions as it did in Liquidations 1.2.
+However, because auctions can have near-instant settlement, the Global Liquidation Limit no longer acts as a rate-limit on auctions as it did in Liquidations 1.2.

 During an Emergency Shutdown, no new collateral auctions may be started.
-All auctions underway during an emergency shutdown would have been subject to the Global Liquidation Limit parameter with no special considerations.
+All auctions underway during an Emergency Shutdown would have been subject to the Global Liquidation Limit parameter with no special considerations.

 >Page last reviewed: -
 >Next review due: -